 We have more fun things to do in a day at camp than there are hours available.
 So we start early and, sometimes, can end somewhat late at night.
 We like to keep things moving by having a rigorous daily schedule that people who like routine can follow.
-There is also exciting changes in the schedule so we can keep activities fresh for everyone.
-Basic Camp Schedules can be found on the website.
+There are also exciting changes in the schedule so we can keep activities fresh for everyone.
+A sample schedule for each program is on the next page.